jarokaz/MLFlashcards/README.md

 # Machine Learning Flashcards

-The goal of this repo is to compile a loose collection of flash cards summarizing AI/ML math foundations, machine learning concepts, code snippets, demos, etc. that can help facilitate ML/AI workshops, design sessions, deep dive presentations.
+This repo is a compilation of flash cards summarizing AI/ML math foundations, machine learning concepts, code snippets, etc. that can help facilitate ML/AI workshops, design sessions, and deep dive presentations.

-The flash cards were compiled from the following reading list.
-It is highly recommended to refer to these publications for deeper and much more eloquent analysis.
+The flash cards are excerpts and/or summaries taken from the following reading list.
+It is highly recommended to refer to these publications for detailed explanations.

 __Sources__: